lukaszmakuch/rosmaro/README.md

 ## Brief description
 Rosmaro is a library that allows to model changes of behavior as a graph.

-Every node represents some behavior and can follow an arrow to a different node, and thus change the behavior.
+Every node represents some behavior and can follow an arrow to a different node, and thus change the behavior of the model.

 A graph is made of nodes.